syncfusion-content/flutter-docs/Flutter/datagrid/column-drag-and-drop.md

 {% endhighlight %}
 {% endtabs %}

-The following code describes how to change drag indicator color and thickness by using [SfDataGridTheme](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridTheme-class.html).
+The following code describes how to change the drag indicator color and thickness by using [SfDataGridTheme](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridTheme-class.html).

 {% tabs %}
 {% highlight Dart %}